clixwise/tryton-by-example/README.md

 # tryton-by-example
-Documenting examples of managing and using the TRYTON ERP system
+Examples of managing and using the TRYTON ERP system